Article first published April 2018, updated September 2019

-Campaign Monitor’s Senior Customer Success Manager, Allison Wahl offered a key solution based on what she has learned from working with customers like Unicef, Burning Man and more.
+Campaign Monitor’s Senior Customer Success Manager, Allison Wahl offered a key solution based on what she’s learned from working with customers like Unicef, Burning Man, and more.
 By leveraging today’s technology and taking a behaviorally driven approach, you can immensely improve the accuracy of your messaging.

-A donor or potential donor who has visited your site once should be spoken to in a different way than somebody who has visited 50 times.
+A donor or potential donor who’s visited your site once should be spoken to in a different way than somebody who’s visited 50 times.
 Through tapping into behavioral tools, you can connect with them in a unique, personal way.